AugustusClient/Augustus-Wiki/src/content/docs/world/fastbreak.md

 Ignores the mining fatigue effect and lets you mine normally

 ## Ignore Beds
-Will ignore beds in FastBreak and will not apply any fastbreaking to a bed
+Will ignore beds in FastBreak and will not apply any fastbreaking to a bed.
+Some Ser

+## DebugBreakSpeed

 ## CustomInAirMultiplier
 Lets you set a InAir Multiplier for breaking